shubh435/shubh435/README.md

-# 👨‍💻 Shubham Sarode - Front-End Engineer
+# 👨‍💻 Shubham Sarode – Front-End / Mobile Engineer

-Hi there!
-I'm **Shubham Sarode**, a passionate and experienced Front-End Engineer with over **3 years of professional experience** building fast, scalable, and interactive web and mobile applications.
-I specialize in **React Native**, **React JS**, and the modern JavaScript/TypeScript ecosystem.
-I'm driven by crafting beautiful, responsive UIs and delivering high-quality, testable code.
+Hi, I'm **Shubham Sarode**, a passionate Software Engineer with **3+ years of experience** building modern, scalable, and performant web and mobile applications.
+I specialize in **React Native**, **React JS**, and the **JavaScript/TypeScript ecosystem**, with a strong focus on delivering seamless UI/UX, clean architecture, and robust test coverage.

+I thrive in agile teams, love solving real-world problems, and enjoy working across the full development lifecycle.

 ---